erenekx/hybrid-a-star-path-planning/README.md

 License

-This project was developed for educational and academic purposes.
+This project was developed for educational and research purposes.